sooparkdev/UW-TeamProject-_Combat-Covid/README.md

 - The Office of the National Coordinator for Health Information Technology and it was created by the Medicare EHR Incentive Program.
 The data was collected by attesting various hospitals that participated in the EHR Incentive Program.

-- The data has 156 rows and 10 columns
+- The data has 156 rows and 10 columns.

-- This data answers the question of how does geographical location affect access to healthcare?
+- This data answers the question of "how does geographical location affect access to healthcare?"

 [**Third Source**](https://www.kaggle.com/hhs/health-insurance)